Stiggy-C/daisy/README.md

 ## What can Daisy offer?
 * #### Data pipeline & streaming data pipeline
-  * Backed by Apache Spark, (streaming) data pipeline(s) can be implemented with little amount of code by anyone who has Spark experience.
+  * (streaming) data pipeline(s) can be implemented with little amount of code by anyone who has Spark experience.
 * #### Machine Learning as a service
-  * Backed by Apache Spark, model can be built and prediction can be retrieved with little amount of code by anyone who has Spark experience & implemented logic can be accessed by 3rd parties via RESTful API.
+  * spark-mllib model can be built and prediction can be retrieved with little amount of code by anyone who has Spark experience.
+  * RESTful APIs to invoke model training & getting predictions on the fly.

 ## Design goals
 * #### Low code